prometheusresearch/baseline-codebase/src/rex.instrument/README.rst

     being created.
 It is not available for use by the system to collect data until it is published.

+Channel
+    This class represents an Electronic Data Capture application for which a Instrument can be presented.

+Task
+    This class represents a requirement or check-list item for a Subject that tells the system to prompt the User to complete the specified Instrument.

+Entry
+    This class represents a preliminary or historical version of an Assessment that is used in a multiple-data-entry application to capture the separate instances of the data prior to reconcilation, or is used to record the previous revisions of an Assessment if it is modified after completion.

 Format Validation
 =================